-V. THE DC SCHEDULING PROBLEM
+V. DC SCHEDULING PROBLEM

 For the DC problem, the cost function can be nonlinear, which precludes a direct association with the Klimov model.
 We circumvent this difficulty by again transforming the problem into a related Klimov problem with more queues.
-We refer to the latter problem as the DCK (Draining Convex Klimov) scheduling problem.
+We refer to the latter problem as the DC Klimov (DCK) scheduling problem.
 Applying the Klimov algorithm, we show that it is not optimal to interrupt the retransmission of a packet.
-We then formulate the DC problem with two users as a Markov Decision Process (MDP), and show that the optimal scheduling rule is a monotonic threshold policy on the queue lengths.
+We then formulate the DC problem with two users as an MDP, and show that the optimal scheduling rule is a monotonic threshold policy on the queue lengths.